saintograph/journal/_posts/2020-05-25-remote-learning-strategies.md

 1. **Apply knowledge to alternative cases.**

    * knowing graph theory and applying path-finding to the Bridges of Königsberg from an example provided by learning material is good.
-Applying it independently to cases such as social network analysis or species migration paths is a great way to cement the learning
+Applying it independently to cases such as social network analysis or species migration paths is a great way to cement the learning.

 2. **Set learning goals for the session and week.**

    * triathletes plan a season in advance by setting the training volume, duration and putting the schedule down in writing before committing to it.
-The same can be done for learning goals
+The same can be done for learning goals.

 3. **Don't stray.**